sumurthy/ojsspec/markdown/sp-client-base/idigestcache.md

 #### Returns
 [`Promise<string>`](../es6-promise/promise.md)
 A promise that is fulfilled with the digest value.
-Returns a digest string for the specified SPWeb URL.
-If the cache already contains a usable value, the promise is fulfilled immediately.
-Otherwise, the promise will be pending and resolve after an HTTP request obtains the digest, which will be added to the cache.

 #### Parameters